chef-boneyard/chef-web-docs-2016/includes_ctl_private_chef/includes_ctl_private_chef_service_list.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``service-list`` subcommand is used to display a list of all services available to |chef private|.
+The ``service-list`` subcommand is used to display a list of all available services.
 A service that is enabled is labeled with an asterisk (*).

 This subcommand has the following syntax: